sevagh/freemusicdemixer.com/docs/index.md

 In music demixing or music source separation, AI models are used to separate the different instruments from a music recording into stems.
 This web application allows you to demix your music files, free and with no usage limits since it runs on **your computer!** 🫵🏽

-Upload a song to decompose it into **bass, drums, vocals, other, and karaoke** using a near-state-of-the-art AI model, [Open-Unmix](https://github.com/sigsep/open-unmix-pytorch) with the [UMX-L](https://zenodo.org/record/5069601) pretrained weights.
+Load a song to decompose it into **bass, drums, vocals, other, and karaoke** using a near-state-of-the-art AI model, [Open-Unmix](https://github.com/sigsep/open-unmix-pytorch) with the [UMX-L](https://zenodo.org/record/5069601) pretrained weights.
 This site is created and maintained by [Sevag H](https://github.com/sevagh).
 <div class="image-container">
 <img class="responsive-img" src="./assets/images/music-demix.png"/>
 </div>